Stillwater Prairie Reserve, Ohio

 - Personal medications: Aspirin, Ibuprofen, Antacids, Pepto-Bismol, Prescriptions (as needed).

 A pair of trekking poles, hiking stick or staff is highly recommended!

 Don't Have Backpacking Gear?
 Rent It For A Low Cost!

 For only $45 you can rent a backpack, tent, sleeping bag and sleeping pad for the night.
 We have both two-person and one-person tents.
 People renting a two-person tent will be paired with someone who is renting gear also.
 Let us know your preference for a two-person or one-person tent and if you already have a tent mate selected.
 The gear will be distributed at start of the hike for you to carry.
 The rental gear is first come-first served and must be paid for in advance.
 Rental gear quantities are limited.
 Choose the rental gear option from the PayPal drop down box below.

 Andy "Captain Blue" Niekamp.

-Tama is a naturalist for the Miami County Park District.
-She loves to hike, backpack and be out in nature.
+Tama is a full-time naturalist for the Miami County Park District.
+She loves to hike, backpack, and be out in nature.
 She is a Leave No Trace Master Educator.
-In her spare time Tama can be found underground exploring wild caves.
-In 2003 she and her husband were invited to a weeklong underground expedition in Lechuguilla Cave, New Mexico.
-In 2004 she rappelled Golindrinas Cave, a 1,200 foot pit in Mexico with her daughter and husband.
-In 2014 Tama spent a week canyoneering in Zion National Park.
+She hikes sections of the Appalachian Trail each year.
+In her spare time, Tama can be found underground exploring wild caves.
+She and her husband were invited to a weeklong underground expedition in Lechuguilla Cave, New Mexico.
+She's rappelled Golindrinas Cave, a 1,200-foot pit in Mexico with her daughter and husband.
+Tama is experienced in canyoneering at Zion National Park.